chenkewei99/2017A2CS/Christmas project/readme.md

 ### If peole show the same emotion as the screen, they get points.

-### In this program you may need download opencv and numpy for your
+### In this program you may need download opencv and numpy for your python
 ``` python

 import cv2